OnzeChain/Researches/README.md

 #### SMART goal

-> Fork an existing dex to build on.
-To accomplish this we will fork a swap and understand the code.
-This includes altering the front and back-end.
-After we do this we will be making it ours by making designs and testing these.
-When the designs are validated we will realize these designs on the front-end.
-By the end of week 12 we have a working dex.
+> Fork an existing DEX to build on.
+To accomplish our goal we will fork the Front and Back-End of a swap and understand the code.
+That includes altering the code to ours.
+By the end of week 12 we have a working DEX with the basic functionalities such as swapping and adding liquidity.

 # Sprint 3